ScottMit/Pardalote/README.md

 ## License

-GNU General Public License v3.0 - free to use and modify for any purpose.
+GNU Lesser General Public License Version 2.1 - free to use and modify.

 ## Author